ideasrule/platon/docs/quickstart.rst

 To retrieve atmospheric parameters, look at retrieve_example.py, then go to :class:`.Retriever` for more info.
 In short::

-  from plato.fit_info import FitInfo from plato.retriever import Retriever
+  from platon.fit_info import FitInfo from platon.retriever import Retriever

   # Set your best guess
   fit_info = retriever.get_default_fit_info(star_radius, planet_g, planet_radius,